-The keyword of a 'table2' and 'gate' table entry is a valid RFC822 domain; thus the usual domain name space can be used without problems to store these entries.
+The keyword of a 'table2' and 'gate2' table entry is a valid RFC822 domain; thus the usual domain name space can be used without problems to store these entries.

-On the other hand, the keyword of a 'table1' entry belongs to the X.400 O/R name space.
-The X.400 O/R name space does not usually fit into the usual domain name space, although there are a number of similarities; a new name structure is thus needed to represent it.
-This new name structure contains the X.400 mail domains.
+On the other hand, the keyword of a 'table1' and 'gate1' entry belongs to the $\rm X.400~O/R$ name space.
+The $\rm X.400~O/R$ name space does not usually fit into the usual domain name space, although there are a number of similarities; a new name structure is thus needed to represent it.
+This new name structure contains the $\rm X.400~mail$ domains.

-To ensure the correct functioning of the DNS system, the new X.400 name structure must be hooked to the existing domain name space in a way which respects the existing name hierarchy.
+To ensure the correct functioning of the DNS system, the new $\rm X.400$ name structure must be hooked to the existing domain name space in a way which respects the existing name hierarchy.